 I believed she left my office that day with a better notion.
 However, the rest of our conversation is history.

-They say, dress the way you want to be addressed.
+There is a saying that; dress the way you want to be addressed.
 But a lot of our young people today dress so indecently, and yet, they want to be addressed respectfully.
-Common logic shows that it does not follow.
-Every occasion requires a dress code, and that should be respected.
+Every occasion requires a dress code that should be respected.

 Imagine a young man looking for a job in an accounting firm, if that man does not dress decently as expected from the firm, he is automatically disqualified.
 Appearance matters a lot.
 And one’s appearance is often determined by what one puts on, and to what occasion.

 We should not be deceived, the fact is that indecent dressing is neither a fashion, nor a way of life.
-It is a suffering from the loss of a sense of decency.
-A lot of today’s young people dress indecently because they want to belong.
-They don’t want to be seen as outdated.
-But sadly, they forget that they are sheepishly selling off their decency.
+An indecent person is suffering from the loss of a sense of decency.
+A lot of young people today dress indecently because they want to be associated with their peers.
+They don’t want to be seen as odd or outdated.
+But sadly, they forget that they are sheepishly selling off their dignity.